 Nothing says vacation like stopping for ice cream.

-When these last days of August roll around, I want to squeeze every last bit of fun out of the summer: Hit up the beach, dine al fresco, and pay a visit to my favorite ice cream shop.
-Grabbing ice cream is always a fun activity when you travel, and it every city has their own iconic scoop shop.
+Grabbing ice cream is always a fun activity when you travel, and every city has its own iconic scoop shop.
 The good news?
-Most of these places aren’t seasonal, so even if you’re reading this in the dead of winter, you can get your frozen treat fix any time of year.
+Most of these places aren’t seasonal, so even if you’re traveling in the dead of winter, you can still get your frozen treat fix!

 Frozen Custard in Wisconsin

-Wisconsin is known for their dairy, and when it comes to ice cream, it’s all about frozen custard.
+Wisconsin is known for its dairy, and when it comes to ice cream, it’s all about frozen custard.
 If you’re not familiar, it’s basically ice cream made with eggs in addition to cream and sugar.
 Its thick, creamy texture makes it stand apart from regular ol’ ice cream… not that I’m not a fan of both!
-Wisconsinites argue over who does the best frozen custard: Kopp’s, Leons or Gilles.
+Wisconsinites argue over who does the best-frozen custard: Kopp’s, Leons, or Gilles.
 I say you really can’t go wrong with any of them!

 A Taste of Nostalgia in Chicago

-I’m all for an innovative cone, but sometimes I just crave that old school ice cream parlor vibe.
-That’s exactly what you at Margie’s Candies in Chicago’s Bucktown neighborhood.
+I’m all for an innovative cone, but sometimes I just crave that old-school ice cream parlor vibe.
+That’s exactly what you do at Margie’s Candies in Chicago’s Bucktown neighborhood.
 Open since 1921, you’ll find tons of knickknacks, memorabilia, and mustard yellow booths perfect for splitting a classic hot fudge sundae with your favorite person.
-Fun fact: the Beatles enjoyed a sugar rush here, and if it was good enough for John, Paul, George and Ringo, it’s good enough for me.
+Fun fact: the Beatles enjoyed a sugar rush here, and if it was good enough for John, Paul, George, and Ringo, it’s good enough for me.

 Portlandia-style Ice Cream in… Portlandia!